PayPal Scam Text – Huge Problem

 Get instant emails when we publish new scam warnings!

-It allows customers to send and receive money from anywhere in the world, and offers a variety of features such as credit and debit card acceptance, mobile payments, and invoicing.
+It allows customers to send and receive money from anywhere in the world and offers a variety of features such as credit and debit card acceptance, mobile payments, and invoicing.

 PayPal Scam Text Explained

 PayPal scam text is a message that is typically sent out to users of the PayPal payment service.
-The message claims that the recipient’s account has been locked and that they need to provide personal information in order to unlock it.
+The message claims that the recipient’s account has been locked and that they need to provide personal information to unlock it.

 The message often includes a link to a fake website that looks like the real PayPal website.
 The scammer then uses the information that the victim provides to gain access to their PayPal account and steal their money.